huaminghuangtw/Dear-Today-Me/README.md

 ### 3. Scriptable Widget

 It is also possible to display a random paragraph from the letter on your Home Screen.
-Every time you glance at your phone, you'll have a gentle reminder to center your thoughts and actions.
+Every time you glance at your phone, you’ll have a gentle reminder to center your thoughts and actions.

 <p align="center">
   <kbd>